 What Else Is New in Ashes of the Empire?

-Along with the new token types, the Support keyword will also be making its debut.
+Along with the new token types, the Support keyword also makes its debut.
 You can see this on the Leia Organa card shown above.
 When a card with Support is played, you may attack with another unit, which gains the Support card’s abilities.
 Which means that, if you play Leia Organa, you can then attack with another unit which gains her “On Attack” ability to deal 1 damage to itself, then heal 2 damage from your base.

 When Is Ashes of the Empire Being Released?